deandreee/electron_ml_nn_research/README.md

 ## Features / Models

-`/src/strat/run` is the launch panel.
-Each file under this dir is separate runnable model:
+`strat/run` is the launch panel.
+Each file under this dir is separate runnable model. `strat/run.ts` is the entry file where model is selected.
+To switch between models, uncomment the line in `strat/run.ts` like:
+`import { runBatchedXG as runn } from "./run/runBatchedXG";` (by uncommenting the line).

 1. `runBatchedXG.ts` => runs XGBoost model

-- Can switch between classification
+- Can switch between classification and regression
-- Modes: `Electron` / `Node`
+- Modes: Electron / Node

-2. `runBatchedLSTM.ts` => runs LSTM (TF/Keras) model
+2. `runBatchedLSTM.ts` => runs LSTM model

 - Switch between different LSTM libs
   - Tensorflow (`mlLSTMTF.ts`)